Boston Choral Ensemble Member Handbook

 Large or flashy accessories and garments with visible logos should not be worn during performances, nor should strong colognes or perfumes.
 Depending on public health conditions, members may be expected to perform wearing a black face mask.
 In the rare event that an occasion calls for performance attire other than what has been outlined above, members will be notified at least three weeks in advance.

-Members who are not comfortable following a performance’s dress guidelines (for reasons such as financial constraints, gender presentation, or religious faith) are encouraged to discuss their situation with their Section Leader or the Membership Chair as soon as they are able.
+Members who are not comfortable following a performance’s dress guidelines (for reasons such as financial constraints, gender presentation, or religious faith) are encouraged to discuss their situation with Membership as soon as they are able.

 Other Useful Email Addresses